 If you want a quick lesson on this, follow this awesome Khan Academy video.

 With the velocity of money plummeting, it's clear that something in the fractional reserve banking system is broken -- the money remains trapped in the financial system.

-All of this is deflationary, not inflationary, and may explain why the trillions in Fed stimulus has not resulted in massive inflation that has been predicted.
+All of this is deflationary, not inflationary, and may explain why the trillions in Fed stimulus has not resulted in the massive inflation that has been predicted.
 This also explains why the Fed has remained so accomodative and reluctant to pull the stimulus, because of underlying deflationary forces.

 As Gloom, Doom, and Boom report publisher Marc Faber recently pointed out in Barron's, this means the rich get richer and the middle and lower classes continue to suffer.

 Here's another problem for the Fed: Think of this stimulus/money supply as a reservoir, filling up with water.
 As you pump stimulus into the banking system, they improve their balance sheets and use carry trades to make money.
 After the financial debacle of 2008, the banks have been very conservative about shoring up their reserves and hoarding cash.
-But eventually, if you keep pumping and pumping more water into the reservoir, the dam will eventually overflow -- and in that money, or water, will have to spill over into the real economy.
+But eventually, if you keep pumping and pumping more water into the reservoir, the dam will eventually overflow -- and that money will have to spill over into the real economy.

 With unprecedented $3 trillion in monetary stimulus in the last few years, it's clear the Fed can't be sure when this overflow will happen, or even what it might look like.
 When it starts to happen, it could happen very quickly, with unintended consequences, and the Fed will have to respond if inflation suddenly takes off.

 This is why the Fed's decision about what to do about stimulus is so difficult.
 They've created themselves quite a trap.